dao-xyz/peerbit/docs/topics/zero-knowledge/README.md

 ### Proposed Implementation:

-#### Social Media Proof via zk‑regex:
-Mechanism:
-Users are required to post a challenge message or a unique code on their social media account. zk‑regex circuits will verify that the post conforms to a pre‑defined pattern (e.g., a specific format or inclusion of a unique identifier) without revealing the full content.

-Selective Disclosure:
-The zk‑regex circuit can be configured to reveal only necessary parts of the message (such as a domain or a reference token) while keeping the rest hidden.

 #### Email-Based Account Verification:
 Mechanism:
 Users must demonstrate they received an account creation email (or similar verification message) from a service.
 The email is parsed using [zk‑regex](https://prove.email/blog/zkregex) to verify that: